xenomorphis/BetMania/Readme.rst

 A non-comprehensive list of enhancements planned for future releases.
 As this is a spare-time project there's no guarantee that the features listet here will be actually developed.
 So take it as a collection of ideas how this module could be improved beyond it's basic functionalities.

-* Adding some configuration options for more flexibility

 * Adding a GUI / widget for easier usability